 Agreement with Mr. Chesterman.
 We entered into an employment offer letter with Mr. Chesterman dated November 20, 2015 to serve as our chief financial officer.
-Pursuant to this agreement, we pay Mr. Chesterman a salary of \$250,000 per year, and in accordance with the letter agreement, Mr. Chestermans salary may be paid up to fifty percent (50%) in stock options until we are in the financial position to pay the salary entirely in cash, to be determined by the chief executive officer.
-In addition, Mr. Chesterman is eligible for a performance bonus, which amounts shall be determined at least annually by mutual agreement on achievement of personal and company goals, which bonus will be targeted to be no less than \$200,000 per year.
-Per the offer letter, we granted Mr. Chesterman a stock option to purchase 120,000 share of our common stock at an exercise price equal to \$0.50 per share, which option vests over a four-year vesting schedule, with 1/48th of the option vesting monthly beginning on January 1, 2016, until such option is vested in full or Mr. Chestermans employment is terminated.
-The vesting of the option shall accelerate in full upon a change in control of us.
-Mr. Chestermans option may also be early exercised by entering into a restricted stock purchase agreement containing a right of repurchase in favor of us on any unvested portion of the shares subject to the option.
+Pursuant to this agreement, we pay Mr. Chesterman a salary of \$250,000 per year, and in accordance with the letter agreement, Mr. Chesterman's salary may be paid up to fifty percent (50%) in stock options until we are in the financial position to pay the salary entirely in cash, to be determined by the chief executive officer.
+In addition, Mr. Chesterman is eligible for a performance bonus, which amounts will be determined at least annually by mutual agreement based on achievement of personal and company goals, and will be targeted to be no less than \$200,000 per year.